 Feats (Core Rules and Pact Worlds)

-Antagonize, not quite like Pathfinder Antagonize, it fixes the problems that Pathfinder’s original antagonize had.
+Antagonize, is not quite like Pathfinder Antagonize, it fixes the problems that Pathfinder’s original antagonize had.

-Barricade, nice cinematic cover feat that is essential to a ranged combat heavy game.
+Barricade, a nice cinematic cover feat that is essential to a ranged combat-heavy game.

 Blind-fight, minor wording changes, but very similar to the Pathfinder version.